eschulte/goa/README.md

    otherwise you'll need to debug here, or skip any benchmark programs with ×'s or positive numbers in their row.

-2. The system on which optimization runs will be performed should match the target environment.
+3. The system on which optimization runs will be performed should match the target environment.
 For these runs we need to ensure the system is below full load and we do not use NFS or other data stores which may become easily overloaded.
-Anything else here which could affect the run time?

-3. An energy model should be trained for your system, the process of training an energy model is not covered here [10].
+4. An energy model should be trained for your system, the process of training an energy model is not covered here [10].
 In our case the models included in `src/optimize.lisp` are used (`amd-opteron-power-model` and `intel-sandybridge-power-model` for our AMD and Intel systems respectively).

-4. The `self-test` script should have populated all of the required assembler, test input and oracle output files needed by the optimization runs.
+5. The `self-test` script should have populated all of the required assembler, test input and oracle output files needed by the optimization runs.